amanharness/my-notes-app/README.md

 # My Notes App

 ## Overview
 My Notes App is a simple note-taking web application built using JavaScript (Node.js) and MongoDB.
-This application allows users to create, view, and organize their notes seamlessly.
+This application allows users to create, view and delete their notes seamlessly.

 ## Installation
 1.Clone the repository: